Mr Innocent Rakubu

 My MSc at FABI

-I am a second year MSc student.
-The focus of my MSc project is on the use of entomopathogenic nematodes (EPNs) as biological control agents.
+I obtained my MSc degree at the University of Pretoria in 2023.
+The focus of my MSc project was on the use of entomopathogenic nematodes (EPNs) as biological control agents.
 EPNs from the families Steinernematidae and Heterorhabditidae have shown the potential as biological control agents of many important pests in forest and agriculture.

 EPNs gained popularity because they can be easily mass produced and they are effective against a broad range of insect pest.
 They are also regarded as alternatives for the chemical insecticides which are known for negative impact on the environment and human health.

-In my MSc project, EPNs will be screened for their virulence against pupae of the pine emperor moth, brown tail moth, and eucalyptus snout beetle, which are important forest pest in South Africa.
-I will be working under the supervision of Prof. Brett Hurley.
-I will also work closely with Ms Agil Katumanyane who has completed her PhD with FABI in 2021.
+In my MSc project, I screened EPNs for their virulence against pupae of eucalyptus snout beetle, which is an important pest of Eucalyptus spp. in South Africa.
+I worked under the supervision of Prof. Brett Hurley.
+I also worked closely with Ms Agil Katumanyane who has completed her PhD with FABI in 2021.